Discover Swiss Financial Secrets That Maximize Your Money!

 So, this license is a limited banking license.
 But this new license is supposed to be easier to obtain than a standard banking license.

-Overall, it does not change much for customers whether the bank has a full banking license or a fintech license.
+Overall, whether the bank has a full banking license or a fintech license does not significantly affect customers.
 It is only a limitation for the bank itself.

 Yapeal Fees